Siddhant/styleguides/SQL.md

 - Function names are always in lowercase.

+# Columns
+- Unless really required, columns names should be lowercase.

 # Priamry Key(s) (PK)
 - Primary key(s) is never defined inline, even if the PK is just a single column.
 Always defined as a `constraint`, immediately after all the column definitions.
 - The primary key constraint is always named like so: `PK_<table name>`.